weaversa/cryptol-course/labs/Salsa20/Salsa20.md

 ```

 **EXERCISE**: Here we want to prove that for all inputs, `rowroundOpt` is
 equal to `rowround`.
-Please replace the `False` symbol below with such
+Please replace the `undefined` symbol below with such
 a statement and then prove the property in the interpreter.
 It's not
 necessary to go through this exercise to create a complete Salsa20
 specification, but it's a good opportunity here to learn more about